 The functional model component of an OSI model addresses user-oriented applications.
-They are formally specified in the OSI model .The model consists of five models: configuration management, fault management, performance management, security management, and accounting management
+They are formally specified in the OSI model and are shown in Figure 3.22.
+The model consists of five models: configuration management, fault management, performance management, security management, and accounting management.
+Part III of the book is devoted to the application aspects of network management.

+Figure 3.22.
 Network Management Functional Model